TestMyQt/material/course/part-0/userguide.md

 Once you have logged in, you will be able to enter the _settings menu_ to set up your workspace.
 To set up your workspace, please select your organization and the course you are participating in.
-Next, choose your project folder (this is where your exercises will be downloaded) and locate the `tmc-langs cli` `.jar` file on your hard drive.
 If you wish to tweak the exercise update interval, feel free to do so.

 ### Downloading and configuring exercises